 Like the libertines spying on each other through the woods of 18th-century France, De Roller saunters into Tahiti as a voyeur; much of Pacifiction features him watching, peeping, and searching.
 Cinematographer Artur Tort’s saturated palette—coupled with the undulating synths by composers Marc Verdaguer and Joe Robinson—amplify the film’s increasingly oneiric and sinister aura.
 Pacifiction teems with all kinds of singular, otherworldly images: sailors swaying in neon-lit discos, a cockfight reenacted by a cast of Polynesian performers, nuclear submarines surfacing on the horizon like prehistoric monsters.
 But the most spellbinding moment takes place at sea, when Serra follows De Roller as he joins surfers and boats riding waves that look as tall as 20 meters.

-Pacifiction screens at the New York Film Festival on October 5; this summer, I met with Serra at Yerevan’s Golden Apricot Film Festival, where we spoke at length about his latest, and went over some of the most significant shots and scenes.
+In summer 2022, I met with Serra at Yerevan’s Golden Apricot Film Festival, where we spoke at length about his latest, and went over some of the most significant shots and scenes.
 “I want to avoid clichés at all costs,” Serra remarked, and Pacifiction is a testament to that restless quest.
 Like the rest of the director’s oeuvre, the film hails from its own galaxy, an oddity unlike anything else out there, in turns languorous and electrifying.

 Reverse Shot: Polynesia, nuclear weapons, secret agents… Pacifiction feels so different from your previous films; I was curious to hear where and how this started.